1. Practice Experience Program – Standard Stream Requirements for Fellowship Policy

 This is an abridged definition distilled from the Competency profile of the Australian general practitioner at the point of Fellowship.

-- Examinations means the Applied Knowledge Test (AKT), Key Feature Problem (KFP) and Objective Structured Clinical Exam (OSCE).
+- Examinations means the Applied Knowledge Test (AKT), Key Feature Problem (KFP) and the Clinical Examination, which depending on the time of sitting, is the Objective Structured Clinical Exam (OSCE), Remote Clinical Exam (RCE) or Clinical Competency Exam (CCE).

 - Financial membership of the RACGP means a member who has met the membership category requirements; had their complete membership application form accepted; and paid their membership fee in full.